Overview

 Local overrides

-raise_on_exception=False): # local override
+raise_on_exception=True, # local fail-fast override

 ...